Murders of Joel and Lisa Guy: Surveillance footage

 Guy Jr. was caught on several surveillance cameras buying the supplies he would later use to murder and try to dissolve his parents.
 He used cash for every transaction, and self-checkout most of the time.
 He bought supplies for the murder as early as November 7, purchasing several items at an Ace Hardware in Napoleonville, including muriatic acid and food-grade hydrogen peroxide.
-On November 18 at Home Depot, cameras record him buying the bleach sprayer, extension cords, and a timer.
-At Academy Sports on November 19, he is seen picking up a Ka-Bar knife.
-On November 21, cameras capture Guy Jr. at a Knoxville Walmart buying a plastic blue tote large enough for the dismembered bodies to dissolve in.
+On November 18 at Home Depot, cameras recorded him buying the bleach sprayer, extension cords, and a timer.
+At Academy Sports on November 19, he was seen buying a knife.
+On November 21, cameras captured Guy Jr. at a Knoxville Walmart buying blue totes.

 Lisa Guy was also seen on surveillance footage shortly before her murder, buying items at Walmart at approximately 12:15 PM.

 Murders

 Joel Guy Sr.

 On November 26, Guy Jr. attacked and killed his father with a knife in a second floor exercise room while his mother was out shopping for groceries at Walmart.
 The scene showed evidence of a struggle, with torn blinds, blood on the wall and corner, and an overturned Bowflex machine.